i30817/libretrofuzz/README.rst

                         matching.
 If not provided, asked from the user.
   --system NAME         Directory name in the server to download thumbnails.
                         If not provided, asked from the user.
-  --reset FILTER        Restricts downloads to game labels globs - not paths -
+  --filter GLOB         Restricts downloads to game labels globs - not paths -
-                        in the playlist, can be used multiple times and matches reset thumbnails, --reset '*' downloads all.
+                        in the playlist, can be used multiple times and matches reset thumbnails, --filter '*' downloads all.
   --no-merge            Disables missing thumbnails download for a label if
                         there is at least one in cache to avoid mixing thumbnails from different server directories on
                         repeated calls.
-No effect if called with --reset.
+No effect if called with --filter.
   --no-fail             Download any score.
-Best used with --reset as filter.
+To retry or restrict use --filter.
   --no-meta             Ignores () delimited metadata and may cause false
                         positives.
 Forced with --before.
   --hack                Matches [] delimited metadata and may cause false
                         positives, Best used if the hack has thumbnails.
                         Ignored with --before.
-  --no-subtitle         Ignores subtitles after ' - ' or ': ' from both the
+  --no-subtitle         Remove subtitle after ' - ' or ': ' for mismatching
-                        server names and labels.
-Best used with --reset, unless all of the playlist has no subtitles.
-Note, ':' can not occur in server filenames, so if the server has ``Name_ subtitle.png`` and not ``Name - subtitle.png`` (uncommon), you should try first without this option.
+                        server names and labels. ':' can't occur in server filenames, so if the server has 'Name_ subtitle.png' and not 'Name - subtitle.png' (uncommon), this option doesn't help.
+To retry or restrict use --filter.
   --before TEXT         Use only the part of the label before TEXT to match.
                         TEXT may not be inside of brackets of any kind, may cause false positives but some labels do not have traditional separators.
 Forces metadata to be ignored.
   --verbose             Shows the failures, score and normalized local and
-                        remote names in output (score >= 100 is succesful).
+                        server names in output (score >= 100 is succesful).
   --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or
                         customize the installation.